惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Hong Kong’s problem isn’t unique, as several Asian economies like South Korea, Japan, and Mainland China are also grappling with falling birth rates.
 Even less wealthy markets across Asia, like Thailand, are aging faster than their level of development would suggest, leading to fears that such countries might “grow old before they get rich.”

-Earlier this year, the luxury hotel chain, owned by Hong Kong’s billionaire Cheng family, introduced a parental leave policy offering 16 weeks of fully paid leave to all employees, regardless of gender or seniority; employees still qualify if they adopt.
+Earlier this year, Rosewood Hotel Group, the luxury hotel chain owned by Hong Kong’s billionaire Cheng family, introduced a parental leave policy offering 16 weeks of fully paid leave to all employees, regardless of gender or seniority; employees still qualify if they adopt.
 The policy applies to associates across corporate offices and managed properties globally.

-“By rolling this policy out, it’s going to have an impact on our culture and our talent, and it’s going to drive business resilience in the long-term,” says Keno Lung, Rosewood’s global senior vice president for talent and culture.
+“By rolling this policy out, it’s going to have an impact on our culture and our talent, and it’s going to drive business resilience in the long-term,” says Keno Lung, Rosewood Hotel Group’s global senior vice president for talent and culture.
 “It’s not so much because it’s the right thing to do, even though it absolutely is.”

 The move puts Rosewood ahead of statutory minimums across most of Asia, a region that has long lagged North America and Europe on parental benefits.
 It also arrives at an awkward moment for corporate leave policies.
 Deloitte is cutting paid family leave in half—from 16 weeks to eight—for internal support roles and also eliminating support for some fertility treatments.
 Zoom, meanwhile, has trimmed leave for birth mothers to 18 weeks, down from 22, and cut non-birthing parents’ leave to 10 weeks from 16.

 Rosewood, founded in Dallas in 1979, is now part of the Cheng family’s business empire.
-Sonia Cheng, daughter of family patriarch Henry Cheng, serves as Rosewood’s CEO, as well as the chair of jewelry chain Chow Tai Fook Jewelry.
+Sonia Cheng, daughter of family patriarch Henry Cheng, serves as Rosewood’s CEO, as well as the vice chairman and executive director of jewelry chain Chow Tai Fook Jewellery.

 Today, the group operates across 26 markets.
-Its most recent opening was in London in September 2025; new projects are under construction in Riyadh, Seoul, and Shanghai.
+Its most recent opening was in Courchevel in the French Alps in December 2025; new projects are under construction in Saudi Arabia, Seoul, and Shanghai.
 Rosewood Hong Kong, meanwhile, was ranked the No. 1 hotel by The World’s 50 Best Hotels in 2025.

 Like most luxury hotel companies, Rosewood is competing for skilled hospitality workers, who are in short supply across Asia after a post-pandemic travel boom.
 One issue is that potential workers see the hospitality industry as less prestigious than other sectors.